gkrishnaks/WaybackEverywhere-Chrome/README.md

 *   Click "Edit Settings" from Popup Menu to open Settings Page.
 *   Settings page lets you view Existing Excludes list. and add or remove from excludes list manually by using the buttons provides
 *   This page also lets you reset the Excludes list back to the default one provided during addon installation if the user wishes for the same.
 More information on the default list : [Default Excludes list provided during install](#default-excludes-list)
-*   From settings page, you can enable the option to automatically open "Reader mode" for archived pages which support Firefox's reader mode.
 *   You can export and import settings from this page.
 More information on this here : [Export and Import Settings](#exportimport-settings)
 *   Additionally, curious users may enable Logging on the checkbox provided to view system logs in Browser console.